exercism/x86-64-assembly/concepts/memory/introduction.md

 This section holds read-only executable data.
 Other sections are used to declare data variables, that may be read-only or read-and-write, but are not executable.

-## Sections

-### Section .data
+## Section .data

 The initialized data is declared in the **section .data**.

-In NASM, an initialized variable has a name, a directive that indicates the data size, and a list of values separated by comma.
+In NASM (The Network Assembler - the assembler used by this track), an initialized variable has a name, a directive that indicates the data size, and a list of values separated by comma.
 Each of these is separated with a space from the other and the label might optionally be followed by a `:`.

 The main directives and their related data sizes are: